concord-consortium/portal-report/docs/source-key.md

 ### What about conflicting documents?
 If we don't use the source then the activity-player and LARA answer documents will be mixed in the same folder.

 The answer documents currently include a `tool_id`.
-In the AP this domain plus the path of the url of the running the activity player so it also includes the version or branch in.
-LARA always adds this to the answers, and it typically should be `https://authoring.concord.org` or a developer might set it to something else for testing purposes.
+In the AP this is a the AP domain plus the path, so for example it would be `https://activity-player.concord.org/version/1.0.0`.
+The LARA runtime also adds this to the answers, and it typically will be `https://authoring.concord.org`.
+See the Details about `tool_id`... section.

 So this is a way to differentiate between the two types of answer documents.